thaibinh0203/review_sentiment_app/README.md

 1. Thái Thanh Bình (Leader) 120% :
 - Finding ideas for the project, learn about the idea and the workflow of the Machine Learning Bag of Words meets Bag of Popcorns assignment.

-- Learning about streamlit and divide works for members
+- Learning about streamlit to divide works

 - Learning about Machine Learning algorithms for Bag of Words meets Bag of Popcorns assignment.
 (Logistic regression + Linear SVC)

-- Learning about how to deploy machine learning model to API deployment and code the Review_Sentiment_Backend_Render part
+- Learning about how to deploy machine learning model to API deployment and code the Review_Sentiment_Backend_Render branch

 - Code the ReviewSentiment.ipynb in Review_Sentiment_Machine_Learning branch from first code sentence to predict_batch ( except for the data cleaning part)

-- Combine codes of each member, fixing bugs when combining and uploading to Share.streamlit.io
+- Combine codes of each member which are all locals, fixing bugs when combining and uploading to Share.streamlit.io

 - Code the function part in review.py in Homepage_Combine branch
 2. Nguyễn Ngọc Linh (nhóm phó) 101% :